 Obviously, you may need a rug appraisal for insurance or legal purposes.
 A rug appraisal can also be worthwhile for your personal knowledge or to help you price the rug in case you are considering selling it.
-But what is often not appreciated is that an impartial rug appraisal can also improve the value at which you sell your rug, because it provides assurances to the prospective buyer.
+A reputable rug appraisal can also help you sell your rug, because it provides assurances to the prospective buyer.

 As a leading marketplace for privately owned Oriental rugs, Serur's Antique Rugs is uniquely placed to appraise both the insurance value and the resale value of your Oriental rug.
 Reviews

 Simply submit the request for appraisal, Provide a few pictures and any information you have about the rug.
 We will respond within 24 hours.

 The Oriental rug business thrives on making people believe that Oriental rugs keep their value, or even increase in value, over time.
 But the fact is, like most other goods, the resale value of an Oriental rug is almost always significantly lower than its original retail price.
 To be clear, the resale value itself can rise over time if the rug becomes collectible or vintage, but it takes many years before it recovers the original retail price.